SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 This example checks ``numberSymbol`` to see if it is a Latin, Arabic, Chinese or Korean symbol for the numbers ``1`` to ``4``.
 If a match is found, it sets an optional ``Int?`` variable (``integerValue``) to the appropriate integer value.
 If the symbol is not recognized, the optional ``Int?`` is set to a value of ``.None``, meaning ‘no value’.
 Finally, it checks to see if a value was found.
 If it was, the output value is printed; otherwise, an error message is reported.

-Note that the value of ``integerValue`` has an exclamation mark on the end when it is printed (``integerValue!``).
-This tells Swift to retrieve and use the *actual* value stored inside the optional variable, which has been confirmed to exist on the previous line.
+Note that the value of ``integerValue`` has an exclamation mark on the end (``integerValue!``) when it is printed by ``println``.
+This tells Swift to retrieve and use the *actual* value stored inside the optional variable, which has been confirmed to exist by the previous line of code.
 (Optional values are described in more detail in :doc:`BasicTypes`.)

 ``switch`` statements must be exhaustive.
 This means that every possible input value must be matched by one of the cases in the ``switch`` statement.
 However, it is not practical to list every single possible ``Char`` value, and so the ``default`` statement is used to provide a catch-all case for any characters that have not already been matched.
 This also provides a handy opportunity to set the optional integer value to ``.None``, to indicate that no match was found.

 fallthrough
 ___________

 Unlike C, ``switch`` statements in Swift do not ‘fall through’ the bottom of each case and into the next one.
 If you want to opt in to C-style fallthrough behavior, you can do so using the ``fallthrough`` keyword.
-The next example shows this in action.

-This example also introduces an important new concept, known as *functions*.
-Functions are self-contained blocks of code that perform a certain task.
-Every function is given a name to identify what it does.
-The function below is called ``describeInteger``, because that's what it does – it takes an integer value, and passes back a textual description of that integer.

-A function can be given some input values to work with (known as *parameters*), and can pass back some output (known as a *return value*).
-This function takes one input parameter – an ``Int`` value called ``integerToDescribe`` – and returns a ``String`` value containing a description of that integer.

-All of this information is rolled up into the function's *declaration*, which can be seen in the first line of the example below.
-This declares a function (``func``) called ``describeInteger`` that accepts a single parameter called ``integerToDescribe``, which is of type ``Int``.
-The function returns a ``String`` value when it is done, as indicated by the return symbol, ``->``.

-This declaration describes what the function does, what it expects to receive, and what it will return.
-This description makes it easy for the function to be called from elsewhere in your code.
+The example below uses ``fallthrough`` to create a textual description of a number:

 .. testcode::

-    (swift) func describeInteger(integerToDescribe : Int) -> String {
+    (swift) var integerToDescribe = 5
+    // integerToDescribe : Int = 5
-                var description = "The number \(integerToDescribe) is" switch integerToDescribe {
+    (swift) var description = "The number \(integerToDescribe) is" switch integerToDescribe {
                 case 2, 3, 5, 7, 11, 13, 17, 19:
                     description += " a prime number, and also" fallthrough
                 default:
                     description += " an integer."
             }
-                return description
-            }
-    (swift) println(describeInteger(12))
-    >>> The number 12 is an integer.
-    (swift) println(describeInteger(5))
+    (swift) println(description)
     >>> The number 5 is a prime number, and also an integer.

-The ``describeInteger`` function is called by passing it an ``Int`` value in parentheses, such as ``describeInteger(12)``.
-Because ``describeInteger`` returns a ``String``, it can be wrapped in a ``println()`` function to print that string and see its value, as shown above.

-Now that it has been defined as a function, ``describeInteger()`` can be called multiple times with different input values.
-The example above shows what happens if it is called with an input value of ``12`` (which is not a prime number), and an input value of ``5`` (which is a prime number).
-The function returns a different description in each case.

-Let's take a look at what happens inside the function.
-First, a new ``String`` variable called ``description`` is declared, and is given an initial value. ``description`` is the string that will eventually be returned from the function when it has completed its task of describing ``integerToDescribe``.
+This example declares a new ``String`` variable called ``description``, and assigns it an initial value.
 The function then considers the value of ``integerToDescribe`` using a ``switch`` statement.
 If the the value of ``integerToDescribe`` is one of the prime numbers in the list, the function appends some text to the end of ``description``, to note that the number is prime.
 It then uses the ``fallthrough`` keyword to ‘fall into’ the ``default`` case as well.
 The ``default`` case adds some extra text onto the end of the description, and the ``switch`` statement is complete.

 If the value value of ``integerToDescribe`` is *not* in the list of known prime numbers, it is not matched by the first ``case`` at all.
 There are no other specific cases, and so it ends up being matched by the catch-all ``default`` case.
-(This is why ``12`` is not described as being a prime number, because it is not in the list.)

-Either way, once the ``switch`` statement is done, the ``description`` that has been constructed is returned as a ``String``.
-This is done using the ``return`` keyword.
-As soon as ``return description`` is called, the function finishes its execution, and passes back the current value of ``description``.

-Functions are described in more detail in the next chapter, :doc:`FunctionsAndClosures`.
+Once the ``switch`` statement is done, the number's description is printed using ``println``.
+In this example, the number ``5`` is correctly identified as being a prime number.

+Note that ``fallthrough`` does not check the ``case`` conditions for the block it falls into.
+It simply causes code execution to move directly to the statements inside the next ``case`` (or ``default``) block, as in C.

 Pattern Matching
 ________________

 [TODO]

+..
+TODO: mention that unlike C you can have multiple matches, but only the first will actually get matched.

 Control Statements
 ------------------